for-giobbe/BASE/tutorial_1.md

 During the tutorial we are gonna leverage two toy datasets:

-- the [first](https://github.com/for-giobbe/BASE/tree/master/example/example_data/complete_OGs) includes OGs of (single-copy) genens which are ubiquitous to the species considered,
+- the [first](https://github.com/for-giobbe/BASE/tree/master/example/example/_complete_OGs) includes OGs of (single-copy) genens which are ubiquitous to the species considered,

-- the [second](https://github.com/for-giobbe/BASE/tree/master/example/example_data/partials_OGs) consists of (single-copy) "incomplete" OGs where some species are missing.
+- the [second](https://github.com/for-giobbe/BASE/tree/master/example/_partials_OGs) consists of (single-copy) "incomplete" OGs, where some OTUs are missing.

 All the other input files can be found [here](https://github.com/for-giobbe/BASE/tree/master/example/).